Frequently Asked Questions

 Urgent care centers are much like doctor’s offices with the exception that they offer extended hours.
 Additionally, these types of facilities are typically staffed with nurses who are not trained in emergency care treatment.
 Our location, on the other hand, is staffed with trained doctors who can handle any type of emergency including emergencies that are life-threatening.

-13. How does a patient know if SignatureCare Emergency Center is “in network” for insurance?
+13. How does a patient know if SignatureCare Emergency Center accepts my insurance?

 14. How does SignatureCare Emergency Center handle patients without insurance?